 Jan.
-25, 2010 -- A low-carbohydrate diet may have health benefits that go
+25, 2010 -- A low-carbohydrate diet may have health benefits that go beyond weight loss.

-are effective at promoting weight loss, but it's the first time the health effects of each have been compared head to head.
+Researchers say studies have already shown that the two weight loss methods are effective at promoting weight loss, but it's the first time the health effects of each have been compared head to head.

 "It's important to know you can try a diet instead of medication and get the same weight loss results with fewer costs and potentially fewer side effects," Yancy says.